WorkWithSoham/Emotions-Recognition-Algorithm-using-Tensorflow-and-OpenCV/README.md

 Haar Cascades XML file: https://github.com/opencv/opencv/blob/master/data/haarcascades/haarcascade_frontalface_default.xml

+# Procedure:
-=> Run the emo_det.py file first!
+Run the emo_det.py file first!

-=> You may make changes to your model for better accuracy!
+You may make changes to your model for better accuracy!

-=> This project when built worked on a 75% accuracy!
+This project when built worked on a 75% accuracy!